 In addition to competence in both biblical Hebrew and Greek, each division of the Roy Fish School of Evangelism and Missions requires graduate-level preparation that applicants must complete prior to beginning seminars.
 Faculty, in consultation with the Associate Dean for Doctoral Programs, determine what leveling course-work must be completed on the basis of the applicant’s graduate transcripts.

 The World Christian Studies degree requires one thesis-specific, research field language, or one traditional research language evaluated by proficiency exam, or its equivalent, as a research tool, determining specific research language competency.
 Students’ selection of their research field language requires the approval of each student’s Mentor-Tutor and the Associate Dean for Doctoral Programs.
 If the Mentor-Tutor determines that only one research language is insufficient for the thesis subject, students may be required to do more than one research language.
 Applicants who must complete leveling work should pursue research language studies while doing leveling work, provided that the leveling courses remain the priority.
 English may not serve as students’ research language.
-The Research Language program at Southwestern Baptist Theological Seminary offers Theological German online.
 Normally, students may not enroll in research seminars until the research language has been completed.
-Students must document competency either by transcripted hours or a letter from the Director of the Research Language Program at Southwestern Seminary verifying that the student has successfully passed proficiency examinations.
-Failure to meet the required research language competencies may result in the student’s termination from the program.
+Students must document competency either by transcripted hours or a letter from the Research Language Examiner at Southwestern Seminary verifying that the student has successfully passed proficiency examinations.

 The applicant’s admission to the World Christian Studies Ph.D. program does not rest on a single factor but on the strength of the entire portfolio, demonstrating readiness for Modified Residency Ph.D. work.
 Those deemed insufficiently prepared will be denied admission.
 Roy Fish School of Evangelism and Missions faculty and the Associate Dean for Doctoral Programs evaluate the applicant’s fitness for doctoral studies.
 Students will be notified by mail after taking the entrance examinations whether or not they have been accepted into the World Christian Studies Ph.D. program.